google/WebFundamentals/src/content/en/updates/2017/04/headless-chrome.md

 ### TL;DR {: #tldr .hide-from-toc}

 [Headless Chrome](https://chromium.googlesource.com/chromium/src/+/lkgr/headless/README.md)
 is a way to run the Chromium browser in a headless environment.
-Essentially, running Chrome without Chrome!
-It brings **all modern web platform features** provided by Chromium and the Blink rendering engine.
+Essentially, running Chrome without chrome!
+It brings **all modern web platform features** provided by Chromium and the Blink rendering engine to the command line.

 Why is that useful?